AmiAnurag/Feature-Engineering/README.md

 ## Engineering techniques to handle missing value in categorical data

-    1. Frequent Value Imputation
+   1.Frequent Value Imputation

    2. New Value Imputation

    3. A new way of storing the nan information , this way can even predict the nature of missing values(mcar,mar,mnar)